SS King Orry (1913): Second World War

 King Orry carried some armament as an ocean boarding vessel (OBV).
 She was under the command of Cdr.
 J. Elliott RNR and was sent to Dunkirk to take part in the Operation Dynamo evacuation of the British Expeditionary Force.
 On her first visit to the port, she succeeded in getting into the harbour where she embarked 1,131 soldiers.
 The ship cast off and made for Dover in the early hours of 27 May.
 Shore batteries off Calais opened up on her, hitting the ship at least twice, inflicting some damage, and there were casualties aboard.
 However, she was able to continue to Dover, where she docked just before noon.

 King Orry returned to Dunkirk in the late afternoon of 29 May.
 On passage, she survived an attack by German dive bombers, and made for the East Pier.
 A second and heavier attack put her steering gear out of action and shattered all bridge instruments and woodwork.
 Even after colliding with the pier, the King Orry was still able to secure alongside.
 More attacks followed.

 When darkness fell it was possible to see where she had been holed and to make temporary repairs.
 But in this condition it was apparent she was a danger to shipping that was already in enough danger.
 There was a risk she might founder in the approach channel to the harbour but after midnight she was ordered to leave and her commander succeeded in getting the badly damaged vessel clear of the harbour entrance.

 Soon however, she began to list heavily to starboard.
 Her engine room started to flood and her crew abandoned her.
 Shortly after 02:00hrs, 30 May 1940, she sank.
 Other ships in the crowded and turbulent waters closed in and survivors, including the four Manx engineers, were picked up.

-One of these little ships was the Bystander, captained by Lt.
+One of these little ships was the Bystander, Captained by Lt.
 Cmdr.
 H. Miller RNVR.
-Her cook, Jesse Elton from Poole, single-handedly swam to rescue 25 men from King Orry, and later received the Conspicuous Gallantry Medal at Buckingham Palace from the King.
+Bystander's cook, Jesse Elton from Poole, single-handedly swam to rescue 25 men from King Orry, and later received the Conspicuous Gallantry Medal at Buckingham Palace from the King.

 The position of the wreck of King Orry is given as Lat 51°07'N Lon:002°21'E.